ricklupton/floweaver/docs/index.rst

 Cookbook
 --------

-Shorter examples of how to do common tasks:
+Shorter examples of how to do common tasks, and the examples from the journal
+paper:

 .. toctree::
    :titlesonly:

    cookbook/imports-exports
    cookbook/forwards-backwards
+   cookbook/hybrid-sankey-diagrams-paper-fruit-example

 API Documentation
 -----------------